 ATM surveillance at a nearby Wells Fargo ATM shows the killer driving Al’s truck and withdrawing $1000 the day after Al was killed.
 He was wearing a ski mask to cover his face.

 Police believe that the man killed Al, stayed the night at the condo, and then used Al’s truck to drive to the ATM to withdraw the money.
 He then parked the truck a block and a half away from Al’s condo, threw the truck keys into a sink full of bleach, and then left.

-Detectives think that a reason Al was killed was because he lived by himself, and didn’t have any close friends or family who would have interrupted the murder.
+Detectives think that a reason Al was killed was that he lived by himself, and didn’t have any close friends or family who would have interrupted the murder.
 Another reason was the location and privacy of Al’s condo.
 Police believe that the man who murdered Al had definitely killed before and that he is likely a meticulous psychopathic killer whose only aim was to kill.

 Police were able to come up with a composite sketch of the man and in 2017 Aurora police used a Virginia lab to develop a more accurate image of the man using the DNA that the killer left behind in the bloodstains.
 It is thought that the killer was a male, between the ages of 40-50 years old at the time of the murder.
 The killer also has a southeastern European background.

 The DNA sample has also been added to the FBI’s National DNA Index System, but as of 2022, there have been no matches.
 The Aurora police and FBI are conducting genealogy testing and are piecing together the killer’s family tree, so it is looking positive that Al’s killer will one day be identified and brought to justice.